agottardo/Rainy-Swift/README.md

 Rainy is über-cool because:

 - It uses no external libraries!
 The entire source code + image and font assets package is only 1.2 MB, saving space on your iPhone.
 - It is GDPR-compliant!
-Meaning: it merely performs a single HTTP request to get your weather.
+Meaning: it merely performs a single HTTPS request to get your weather.
 No BS, no analytics frameworks, no advertisements, no pinging unknown Chinese ad networks that deliver personalized noodles recommendations. 🍜

 The app was open-sourced on September 3<sup>rd</sup>, 2018.
 More details will follow.